msh9/codinginthetrenches.com/content/2013/when-is-software-done-and-implications-therein.rst

 - ...

 3 items on the above list require software to be maintained in terms of patches over time.
-The other item, changing requirements can cause small feature or drastic re-architectures over time.
+The other item, changing requirements can cause small feature changes or drastic re-architectures over time.
 A great example of a couple items on the above list are airline reservation systems.
 SABRE_, introduced by American Airlines and IBM was at the time a revolutionary product--it automated the process of booking flights and assigning seats to travelers.
 It was a good product for the time, but eventually newer faster